rlazoti/rlazoti.github.com/_posts/2014-09-20-map-and-reduce-functions-in-javascript.md

 };
 {% endhighlight %}

-See, It's not a big deal.
-It's be used the each function to replace each list value by the result of transform function.
+See, it's not a big deal.
+We use the **each function** to iterate over the list and replace each list value by the result of transform function.
 So how can we use it?
 Let's transform (multiply each value by 2) a simple array of numbers.

 {% highlight javascript %}